alimanfoo/anjl/README.md

-# anjl - A neighbour-joining library for Python
+# anjl - A neighbour-joining library for Python :angel:

 `anjl` is a Python package providing implementations of the [neighbour-joining